enthought/codetools/docs/source/tut_blocks.rst

     >>> unparse(restricted_block.ast)
     'momentum = mass*velocity'

-This allows us to perform the minimum amount of re-calculation in response to changes in the inputs.
+This allows us to perform the minimum amount of recalculation in response to changes in the inputs.
 For example, if we change *mass* in the local name space, then we only need to execute the restricted block which depends upon *mass* as input::